Sam-Ciber-Dev/Sam-Ciber-Dev/README.md

 I’m currently focused on strengthening my skills and experience in cybersecurity through both academic and hands-on learning:

 - Studying for a **CTeSP in Cybersecurity** at [**ISTEC (Instituto Superior de Tecnologias Avançadas do Porto)**](https://istec-porto.pt) deepening my knowledge in network defense, vulnerability assessment, and secure systems design.
-- Completing the **ARC X Cyber Threat Intelligence 101** certification — developing skills in threat analysis, intelligence gathering, and attacker profiling.
+- Completing the **ARC X Cyber Threat Intelligence 101** certification, developing skills in threat analysis, intelligence gathering, and attacker profiling.
 - Building small tools and scripts to automate repetitive security and system administration tasks.
-- Exploring **DevOps security** — improving secure deployment practices, infrastructure hardening, and monitoring strategies.
+- Exploring **DevOps security** and improving secure deployment practices, infrastructure hardening, and monitoring strategies.

 ## Explore My Work